China's Geography : its Mountains, Basins, Rivers and Plains

 Sichuan Basin

 Nestled by mountains on three sides the Sichuan or ‘Red basin’ receives a high rainfall from southerly, warm, moist winds.
 The average elevation of the Sichuan Basin is quite high at 1,969 feet [600 meters].
 Winter frosts are extremely rare.
-It is named the ‘Red basin’ after the iron rich color of the soil.
+It is also named the ‘Red basin’ after the iron rich color of the soil.
 The good soil and favorable climate produce high yields of many crops.

 Chinese Geographic terms